phalcon/blog/data/posts/2015/06/2015-06-10-phalcon-2-0-3-released.md

 ### Update/Upgrade

-This version can be installed from the master branch, if you don’t have Zephir installed follow these instructions:
+This version can be installed from the master branch, if you don't have Zephir installed follow these instructions:

 ```sh